 The whole assembly went pretty smooth.
 The hardest thing was lining up the holes to get the plastic pins in.
 Personally, I think it would be easier to do if the legs were put on first.
 Then you wold have to do the most difficult part while crouching down to the ground.
 But the pool is 48 inches high, so if you are on the shorter side, it may be difficult to have a downward view on the top ring, which would be needed to line up the holes.
 So whatever works for you works just fine.

 With our old 42 inch Intex pool we would have to be on our knees to really feel like we were covered in water, but that will not be the issue with this pool at all.
 I am about 5’2″, and there is no way I could be on my knees in this pool.
 Now that we have the extra foot in diameter and extra height, I can’t believe we had that, now seemingly, tiny pool for so long.
-This one is so much better.
+The size upgrade was totally worth it.
 Not to talk smack about our previous pool.
 It was really great to us, and saved our lives on so many scorching hot days over the years.
 Not to mention all the fun we had playing around in it.

 Bestway vs Intex- Which to Buy…